-All awards will be presented during the annual business meeting of the PRG during the IADR General Session & Exhibition in London, England, July 25-28, 2018.
+All awards will be presented during the annual business meeting of the PRG during the 2021 IADR/APR General Session & Exhibition a virtual experience.
 The following awards will be given:

 1st Place- $1,000

 For further information concerning this award, please contact:

 First Place: Shu Matsuoka, University of Osaka, Japan, “Effects of PKC Inhibitor on Osteogenic Differentiation of Stem Cells”

 Second Place: Qiming Jin, University of Michigan, Ann Arbor, “Sclerostin Antibody Enhances the Alveolar Bone Regeneration Surrounding Dental Implants”

-First Place: Ahreum Lee, Yonsei Univeristy, Korea, "Enhanced Osseointegration of Dual TiO2 Nanotube Implants With Controlled BMP-2 Release
+First Place: Ahreum Lee, Yonsei Univeristy, Korea, "Enhanced Osseointegration of Dual TiO2 Nanotube Implants With Controlled BMP-2 Release"

 Second Place: Dr. William Custodio